reneegreen816/PholdAPhage/README.md

 </p>
 <br><br>

-6. Place protein on your hkcage at site of one of the side axis of a pentagon to enable simulation.
+6. Place protein (or your assymetric unit) on your hkcage at site of one of the side axis of a pentagon to enable simulation.

    This step is done manually using the right mouse tools located in the top main menu bar.
 To do this:
    - activate the protein in your model ID pane by checking the _green finger check box_ to select.